 25-40 dB: Mild hearing loss

 40-55 dB: Moderate hearing loss

 55-69 dB: Moderately severe hearing loss

 Determining whether Your Surroundings are Too Loud

 If you find yourself in a space that seems too noisy and are concerned about your hearing, try the following:

 Take Precautions, and be Extra Cautious if You Already Experience Hearing Loss.

 Hearing aid users should be mindful of the noise levels of their environments.
 Hearing aids amplify sounds, so you are still at risk of noise exposure.
 You can talk to your hearing instrument specialist about various programmed settings to use on your hearing aids when going to different environments.

 Hearing aids that are switched off should not be worn to try and protect your hearing.
 If they do not comfortably fit in your ear canal, they cannot obstruct harmful noise levels when switched off.
 You just won’t be able to hear sounds that you need/want to hear.

-For future events that you plan to attend, or loud activities that you plan to participate in, discuss which hearing protection would work best for you at your next hearing appointment with a professional hearing instrument specialist.
+For future events that you plan to attend, or loud activities that you plan to participate in, discuss which hearing protection would work best for you at your next hearing appointment.

 If you are experiencing hearing loss, please contact us at Northumberland Hearing Center.